reddrabbit/Technical-Dev-Log/webSolutions/leafletGeojson.md

   - Decided to use a tile layer from OSM
 - For handling the GeoJSON, enter this JS:
 ![image](https://github.com/reddrabbit/Technical-Dev-Log/assets/146376039/2d2d4bdd-578e-4303-830b-f98cfe48aea2)
+- The Fetch path should be changed to match whichever port and host is currently being used.
 - The script will fetch the geoJSON using the local host.
 Make sure the file is within the same directory as where the local server has been set to run on.
 - Now launch the html file via the local server.